perpetualKid/tsection.dat/README.md

 4. First use of the standardized \global\tsection.dat file will impact existing routes in one of three ways (Updating a previously installed standardized \global\tsection.dat file as no additional impact):

-        a.
-Routes which do not use any extended track sections are not impacted so long as they remain as they are.
+    - Routes which do not use any extended track sections are not impacted so long as they remain as they are.
 This includes all six of the default routes included in the original program and many other routes.
 Editing these routes may require that track section id number be updated prior to editing, see below for id updating.
 Any edit of a section of dynamic track, unless the route has been updated, will corrupt all other sections of dynamic track.
 DO NOT EDIT ANY DYNAMIC TRACK without updating the route.
 It is possible to edit dynamic track without realizing that the track is being edited.

-        b.
-Routes which use extended track sections that are included in this file will require one id number updating.
+    -  Routes which use extended track sections that are included in this file will require one id number updating.
 One means of updating id numbers is to use Okrasa Ghia's program "Horace" which is available for download in the files library at train-sim.com, search for the word Horace in the file descriptions to get the latest version.
 Horace is also included in the Xtracks collection.

-        c.
-Routes which use extend track sections that are not included in this file are not compatible and will likely cause program errors (known as crashes).
+    - Routes which use extend track sections that are not included in this file are not compatible and will likely cause program errors (known as crashes).
 There is a relatively easy, though possibly time consuming solution, have those sections included in the file.
 See below for further detail on having sections included in the file.
 Until the sections are added to this file, it will be necessary to move all routes using those sections out of the routes folder while using this \global\tsection.dat file.

 5. If you use Horace to update the id numbers, be sure to follow all of the instructions included with the program, particularly in regards to uncompressed world files, the need to delete the .RDB, .RIT, .TDB, and .TIT files, any .BK versions thereof, and do a track data base rebuild.